On the global magnetic activity and dynamo of the Sun and solar-type stars

 At present the observations of active atmospheres of solar-type stars are regularly held in the framework of the "HK-project" at Mount Wilson observatory (Baliunas et al. 1995; Radick et al. 1998; Lockwood et al. 2007)

 In the work (Bruevich \& Rozgacheva 2012) we published the results of processing of the observations of cyclic variations of chromospheric radiation of the 52 solar-type stars and the Sun in the form of a Table.
 In this Table an information about the periods of rotation and effective temperatures of stars, about the duration of their "11-year" and quasibiennial cycles is contained.
 The periods of cycles of activity are given according to the calculations of the authors of this work together with the definition of "11-year" periods with help the authors of "HK-project" (Baliunas et al. 1995).
+We have to point out that close interconnection between radiation fluxes characterized the energy release from different atmosphere's layers is the widespread phenomenon among the stars of late-type spectral classes.
+Bruevich \& Alekseev (2007) confirmed that there exists the close interconnection between photospheric and coronal fluxes variations for solar-type stars of F, G, K and M spectral classes with widely varying activity of their atmospheres.
+It was shown that the sum of areas of spots and the values of X-ray fluxes increase gradually from the Sun and HK project stars with the low spotted discs to the highly spotted K and M-stars.
+The variations of activity indices in the whole 11-yr cycle of the Sun are very similar to the cyclical variations of the chromospheric fluxes on the stars.
+So we can simulate the dependencies which describe the variations of the indices during the activity cycle for the stars as for the Sun, see Bruevich and Bruevich (2004).

 In the present work for a sample of 52 stars from (Bruevich \& Rozgacheva 2012) we found the statistically significant dependencies "the rotation period - the effective temperature" and "the duration of activity cycle - the effective temperature" (see below, section 2).